 My history with plants…

 It’s taken many years and multiple dead plants to finally feel like I’ve got a partial green thumb.
 When the succulent craze came about, I made sure to purchase two beautiful ones at IKEA.
-Just certain I would keep them alive…well I was wrong.
+Just certain I would keep them alive, I read all the tips and tricks.
+Well I was wrong, they both ended up as rotting succulents.
 Even after attempting again several months later, I still had the same sad results.
-Dead plants.
+Dead plants with rotted roots.
 Until this year.

 I restarted with an aloe plant and this succulent above that Mike and the boys bought me for my birthday.
 Feeling extremely confident and downright amazed, I knew this was my season.
 This time was different!
 Talked to my mom, a few plant trusty friends, and researched so I could stay on top of things.